Prayag2/VIST/README.md

 ## Getting to know the config.txt

 The `config.txt` is a file that stores your name for further use and mic id.
-If you edit your name in the file, nothing happens, but if it finds something else, it will generate the file again by again asking your name!
+If you edit your name in the file, nothing happens, but if it finds something else other than name and mic ID, it will generate the file again by again asking your name!